Understand your company's position and learn more about the options available

 In order to qualify, the director needs to meet specific criteria, such as being on the company payroll (taking salary via PAYE) and the company itself needs to have been trading for at least two years.
 If these two conditions are met, the probability of a successful claim is high.
 You can assess your potential claim here.

 In a dissolution (strike-off) process, it isn’t possible to claim director redundancy.
 So while the £10 application fee is, on the surface, an attractive option when compared to a £4k or £5k (average fee) liquidation, it’s only in liquidation that a director can guarantee the company is closed with no chance of it being restored to the register and, crucially, it’s the only possible avenue to claim director redundancy.

-For any queries regarding company liquidation, director redundancy, and the perils of dissolving a company with debts, contact us for a free consultation on 0800 644 6080.
+For any queries regarding company liquidation, director redundancy, and the perils of dissolving a company with debts, contact us for a free consultation.

 For a detailed depiction on how The Spongebob Plan (choosing dissolution over liquidation) could be a costly mistake, see the scenario below.

 Further Reading on Why the Spongebob Plan could actually cost you money

 Real Business Rescue are here to help